%20(1).png)

 Who facilitates the workshops?

-The workshops are facilitated by at least two Taking ACtion YAG peer educators.
-Peer educators are always supported by Taking ACtion project staff, with project staff present at all workshops.
+The workshops are facilitated by peer educators (when available) and Taking ACtion project staff.
+Project staff present at all workshops.

 Who are the workshops for?